Atlanta Gay Travel

 Olympic Centennial Park is a peaceful expanse of open fields in Atlanta’s downtown, an ideal hangout spot as long as the weather is nice.
 You can relax in the grass, take a walk, or meditate by the beautiful fountains.

 The Atlanta SkyView Ferris wheel is adjacent to the park.
-It’s a fun way to get an epic Instagram-worthy photo of your gay adventure to Atlanta.
+It’s a fun way to get a fun Instagram-worthy photo.
 Grab a refundable private gondola SkyView ticket on GetYourGuide.

 Find a Gay Pool Party!

-Pool parties are a big part of Atlanta’s gay life during the summertime.
-With intense heat, and high humidity, the gays turn to the pool to beat the sweltering conditions.
+Pool parties are a big part of gay life in Atlanta during the summertime.
+With intense heat and high humidity, the gays turn to the pool to beat the sweltering conditions.

 While it may be a bit difficult as a tourist, chatting up some locals on a gay app like Grindr might just get you invited to one.
 Don’t forget to bring a sexy gay swimsuit!